-At the end of October 2023, the MSCI All Countries World Banks Index was trading on a F12m P/E of 7.5x and a price/book of 0.91x Inflation and interest rates have been the dominant influences on markets.
+Inflation and interest rates have been the dominant influences on markets.
 However, the benefit of higher rates is not fully reflected into valuations.
-To illustrate the scale of the benefit, PCFT's managers point out that HSBC has \$1.6tm of deposits that have added \$13bn to its bottom line in this era of higher rates.
+To illustrate the scale of the benefit, PCFT's managers point out that HSBC has \$1.6trn of deposits that have added \$13bn to its profits in this era of higher interest rates.

-Despite this, from the point when rates first started to weigh on valuations in February 2022, US banks have only fallen more during the global financial crisis, COVID and the 1990 recession.
-At the end of October 2023, the MSCI All Countries World Banks Index was trading on a F12m P/E of 7.5x and a price/book of 0.91x.
+Despite this, as Figure 3 shows, from the point when the prospect of higher interest rates first started to weigh on valuations in February 2022, US banks have only fallen more during the global financial crisis, COVID and the 1990 recession.
+At the end of October 2023, the MSCI All Countries World Banks Index was trading on a forecast price/earnings (P/E) ratio for the coming 12 months of 7.5x and a price/book ratio of 0.91x.